cooleditphoto/RichTextEditor/README.md

-It is a rich text editor.
+It is a rich text editor.<br/>
-Live demo on CodePen: https://codepen.io/cooleditphoto/pen/xxEBpQV The features are:
+Live demo on CodePen: https://codepen.io/cooleditphoto/pen/xxEBpQV<br/>
+The features are:<br/>
-● Drawing pie charts from tables inserted
+● Drawing pie charts from tables inserted<br/>
-● Basic font features and list features
+● Basic font features and list features<br/>
 ● Autosave of text using LocalStorage